Jacobjeevan/Job-Tracker/README.md

 This version aims to rebuild the project (keeping Django for Frontend, but rebuilding it with REST API for backend, and React for frontend).

+Refer to [Plan](docs/plan.md) for detailed implementation plan of the project.

 ### Deployments:

 - [Django with REST backend with React Frontend](https://jobtracker-react.herokuapp.com/)